nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 Examples:
 * `absent 1 date/17-03-2022` indicates that pet 1 is absent for daycare on `17-03-2022`

+### Undoing changes : `undo`

+Undoes previous commands that the user has keyed in.

+Format: `undo`
+* Users should not be able to undo Clear, Exit, Find, Help and List Commands.

+Examples:
+* If the user choses to delete a pet, `undo` will revert the address book to the state where the pet is not deleted.

 ### Deleting a pet: `delete`

 Deletes the specified pet from the address book.